UCKarl/UCKarl.github.io/_posts/shortstory/2016-10-26-MeetLudwin.md

 date: 2016-10-26
 ---

-Ladies and Gentlemen, on this 26th of October, 2016, I present to you the Emperor Ludwin of the North American States
+Ladies and Gentlemen, on this 26th of October, 2016, I present to you the Emperor Ludwin of the North American States.